 We now read submissions throughout the year.
 We aim for our response time to be within six to nine months.

 Regarding simultaneous submissions, we understand the acceptance time frame for many magazines and journals can involve delays.
 For these reasons, we support simultaneous submissions.
 When you send us your work, let us know if it is a simultaneous submission and please notify us at your earliest convenience when an aspect of your submission has been accepted elsewhere.

-At this time, we do not print any works with referenced materials that require permissions, such as archival documents, artwork, or photography.
-We do, however, welcome such works that reference such materials so long as writers do not display them in their manuscript.
+Currently, we do not print any works with referenced materials that require permissions, such as archival documents, artwork, or photography.
+We do, however, welcome works that reference such materials so long as writers do not display them in their manuscript.